BBC chief quits amid furor over role in Boris Johnson loan

 Sharp’s resignation spares the current prime minister, Rishi Sunak, from having to decide whether to fire him.
 Sunak, a former banker who once worked under Sharp at Goldman Sachs, has tried to restore stability to government after three tumultuous years under Johnson and seven roller-coaster weeks under successor Liz Truss, who quit in September after her tax-slashing economic plans caused financial mayhem.

-Opposition politicians accused the Conservative government of undermining the BBC’s impartiality.
+Opposition politicians accused the Conservative government of undermining the BBC’s impartiality, and called for the government to be stripped of the power to appoint BBC chiefs.

 “This breach has caused untold damage to the reputation of the BBC and seriously undermined its independence as a result of the Conservatives’ sleaze and cronyism,” Labour Party culture spokeswoman Lucy Powell said.